thomasthaddeus/cityuseattle.github.io/docs/tools/virtualbox.md

-3. Open the installed VirtualBox, if you can see the image below.
-Congrats!
-Install successfully!
+3. Open the installed VirtualBox.
+If you can see the image below, congrats!
+It installed successfully!

 ![virtualbox_installing](/assets/images/virtualbox/virtualbox_windows_home.png)

 # Next

-Till now, you have successfully installed virtualbox in your machine.
+Now you have successfully installed virtualbox in your machine.
 If you want to add any Linux distribution inside the virtualbox like Ubuntu, please take a look at this [link]({{ site.baseurl }}{% link docs/tools/ubuntu.md %}).